1,000,000 free RPC requestsJust a wallet, via x402.

 What's in the metadata JSON?

-The canonical schema includes name, description, image, and endpoints.
-The image is typically an IPFS or Arweave URL.
-The endpoints array lets the agent declare HTTP or WebSocket addresses where it can be invoked.
+A typical schema includes name, description, image, and services.
+The image is usually an IPFS or Arweave URL.
+The services array lets the agent declare HTTP or WebSocket endpoints where it can be invoked.
+Specific fields aren’t fixed by the contract — indexers and clients agree on the shape off-chain.
+(The field was called endpoints before v2; this explorer still reads the legacy name when present.)

 Can agent identities be transferred?